Tuned Reverse Distillation: Enhancing Multimodal Industrial Anomaly Detection with Crossmodal Tuners: Experiments

 \subsubsection{Singlemodal vs. Multimodal}

 We investigate the effectiveness of combining different modalities for AD through both quantitative and qualitative comparisons.
-We first compare singlemodal baselines (2D and 3D), their enhanced versions with Crossmodal Tuners (2D+CT and 3D+CT), and the full multimodal settings (2D+3D and 2D+3D+CT) in Table~\ref{tab:MBN}.
+Specifically, Table~\ref{tab:MBN} summarizes the results of six configurations.
+The single-modal baselines (lines 1 and 2) follow the standard Reverse Distillation (RD) framework, where the anomaly maps are obtained by calculating the cosine distance between the teacher encoder and student decoder features of the corresponding modality.
+Their tuner enhanced versions (lines 3 and 4) incorporate Crossmodal Tuners (CT), in which the auxiliary modality provides additional guidance during training, and the anomaly map is still computed from the features of the primary modality branch after crossmodal tuning.
+The multimodal settings (lines 5 and 6) adopt the proposed Multi-branch Distillation (MBD) architecture, where both 2D and 3D branches are trained independently and their anomaly maps are fused at inference according to Eq.~(\ref{eq:fusion}).
 Results on the MVTec 3D-AD dataset show that combining both modalities significantly improves performance.
 The I-AUC metric of 93.9\% for using multiple modalities is higher than 86.8\% for 2D only and 87.1\% for 3D only, highlighting the complementary benefits of modality fusion.

-To provide further insight, we visualize the anomaly maps of each branch under multimodal setup on MVTec 3D-AD and Eyecandies, as in Fig.~\ref{fig:abl_mbd_mvtec} and Fig.~\ref{fig:abl_mbd_eye}.
+To provide further insight, we visualize the anomaly maps of each branch under multimodal setup on MVTec 3D-AD and Eyecandies, as in Fig.~\ref{fig:abl_mbd_all}.
 Some anomalies are hard to perceive in one modality but clearly visible in the other.
 Relying on a single modality may lead to missed detections, while our TRD designed for multimodal AD helps mitigate this issue through complementary information across modalities.